So, what is a limited slip differential and what’s a welded diff? Find out this and more in our LSD guide.

 What other mods should you consider when uprating your LSD?

-We would recommend that a vehicle’s suspension geometry and tracking is checked to make sure everything is straight and true.
-It’s also recommended that tyres are checked to make sure there’s plenty of tread, the pressures are correct and there isn’t too much of an inconsistency between one driven wheel and the other.
+We would recommend that a vehicle’s suspension geometry and tracking checked to make sure everything is straight and true.
+It’s also recommended to check tires to make sure there’s plenty of tread, the pressures are correct and there isn’t too much of an inconsistency between one driven wheel and the other.
 An LSD will likely highlight anything that’s not right.

 Are there any downsides to uprated LSDs?